OutSystems/docs-bestpractices/src/development/components/forge-components-best-practices.md

 ### Start small { #small }

-Your component will be used by several people in different context, so keep in mind the developer experience and their skill set.
+Your component will be used by several people in different contexts, so keep in mind the developer experience and their skill set.

-Start by a simple small component that focus on the most common use cases.
+Start with a simple small component that focuses on the most common use cases.
 This promotes its usage among the community.
 Other options can come through an extensibility mechanism.

 ### Follow the development best practices { #best-practices }